kennedykwangari/kennedykwangari.github.io/pages/talks.md

 permalink: /Talks/
 ---

+## Talks /Seminars/Workshops

+I’m grateful for every opportunity to share my work.
+I can talk about:

+1. Acing Data Interviews: Data Science, Machine Learning, and Data Engineering interviews and recruiting pipelines
+2. Production Machine Learning Systems at scale.
+3. Artificial Intelligence, and Data Science Developer Relations, Advocacy, and Tech Developer Community Ecosystems Building
+4. TensorFlow, PyTorch, and high-level frameworks

+- My bios and photos can be found on [**Kennedy Wangari's Media Press Kit**](https://drive.google.com/drive/folders/1aRmzvd4gwHbwlSXb1sEYfWW-cuyEjvHg?usp=sharing)

-**Selected Public Speaking, Workshops, Conferences, and Presentations at large Technology/ Machine Learning/ Data Science Conferences, practical workshops, and meetups to share our knowledge, expertise and thoughts with the data science community**
+**Selected list of Public Speaking Talks, Workshops, Conferences, and Presentations at large Technology/ Machine Learning/ Data Science Conferences, practical workshops, and meetups to share our knowledge, expertise and thoughts with the data science community**

-- Attended top tier Machine Learning Conferences (NeurIPS, ICML, ICLR, AI4GOOD, TensorFlow Dev Summit, Deep Learning Indaba).

 - [**NVIDIA GTC 2021:   A New Africa and a New World: The State and Future of African Developer Ecosystems**](https://www.nvidia.cn/on-demand/session/gtcspring21-e32500/?playlistId=playList-efd5379e-ca6f-4121-b375-37db43c0b3dd)